-During the financial year, a subsidiary company, Everhall (M) Sdn.
-Bhd. had delayed the payment of its borrowing instalment obligations.
-Accordingly, the total outstanding term loan amount of RM52,780,246 has been classified as a current liability.
-As at the date of this report, the subsidiary company had repaid the delayed borrowing instalment obligations accordingly and the licensed bank had not issued any demand letters against the subsidiary company nor has the licensed bank called upon the loan to be fully repaid.
+During the financial year, two subsidiary companies (2018: one subsidiary company), Everhall (M) Sdn.
+Bhd. and Twinicon (M) Sdn.
+Bhd.
+(2018: Everhall (M) Sdn.
+Bhd.) had delayed the payment of their borrowing obligations.
+Accordingly, the total outstanding term loan amount of RM125,071,374 (2018: RM52,780,246) has been classified as current liabilities.
+As at the date of this report, the lenders have not issued any demand letters against the subsidiary companies nor has the lenders called upon the loan to be fully repaid.